S7NX/Spitfire-Launcher/README.md

 Just run the latest setup file to update.
 The launcher also notifies you when an update is available.

-## Setting Up Locally
+## Development Setup

-See the [Setting Up Locally](../../wiki/Setting-Up-Locally) wiki for instructions on how to set up the project locally.
+See the [Setup Guide](https://github.com/BurakYs/Spitfire-Launcher/wiki/Setting-Up-Locally) for instructions on how to set up the project locally.

+## Translating

+You can help us translate the launcher on [Crowdin](https://crowdin.com/project/rookie-spitfire).
+If you also join our [Discord](https://discord.gg/rookie-spitfire), you will get the Translator role as a thank-you.

 ## Contributing